jmiko4/Obsidian-Armor-Mod/README.md

-# Fabric Example Mod
+# Minecraft Obsidian Armor Mod

-## Setup
+## Project Objectives

+The goal of this project was to create a working mod that allows you to make armor from obsidian.
+I chose this objective because it seemed simple nough for me to make progress, yet still have plenty of time to learn the Fabric libraries and re-learn Java.

+## Resources Used During This Project

+IntelliJ IDE

+Gradle.

-For setup instructions please see the [fabric wiki page](https://fabricmc.net/wiki/tutorial:setup) that relates to the IDE that you are using.
+The [fabric wiki page](https://fabricmc.net/wiki/tutorial:setup) has extensive documentation on how to use the fabric libraries.

-## License
+## Languages Used

-This template is available under the CC0 license.
-Feel free to learn from it and incorporate it in your own projects.
+Java

+Json

+Gradle